UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 from one or multiple files.

 ~~~
-$ grep -i revolution *.tsv
+$ grep -i Spatial *.csv
 ~~~
 {: .bash}

-This script looks in the defined files and prints any lines containing `revolution` (without regard to case) to the shell.
+This script looks in the defined files and prints any lines containing `spatial` (without regard to case) to the shell.
 We let the shell add today's date to the
 filename:

 ~~~
-$ grep -i revolution *.tsv > results/$(date -I)_JAi-revolution.tsv
+$ grep -i spatial *.tsv > results/$(date -I)_test_tracker.csv
 ~~~
 {: .bash}

 This saves the subsetted data to a new file.

-However, if we look at this file, it contains every instance of the string 'revolution' including as a single word and as part of other words such as 'revolutionary'.
+However, if we look at this file, it contains every instance of the string 'spatial' including as a single word and as part of other words such as 'spatially'.
 This perhaps isn't as useful as we thought...
 Thankfully, the `-w` flag instructs `grep` to look for whole words only, giving us greater precision in our search.